kannDavid/cisco-enterprise-network-homelab/documentation/troubleshooting.md

 # Network Configuration Troubleshooting

-## 7. LACP EtherChannel Configuration Mismatch
+## 7. LACP EtherChannel – Faulty Cable Termination

 ### Problem

-While configuring the four-link LACP EtherChannel between SW1 and SW2, the physical interfaces did not initially bundle as expected.
+While configuring the four-link LACP EtherChannel between SW1 and SW2, one of the physical links was not operating correctly.

+The EtherChannel uses four physical Gigabit Ethernet connections between the two switches.

 ### Investigation

+Because the EtherChannel configuration was otherwise functioning, I investigated the physical links participating in the bundle.

-I compared the configuration of the EtherChannel member interfaces and the Port-Channel.
+I checked the individual interfaces and inspected the Ethernet cabling.

-EtherChannel member interfaces must have compatible Layer 2 settings for the bundle to operate correctly.

-I checked items such as:

-- LACP configuration
-- Trunk mode
-- Native VLAN
-- Allowed VLANs
-- Member interface configuration
+One of the Ethernet cables had been incorrectly terminated.
+A conductor inside the RJ45 connector was not properly seated, preventing that physical link from operating correctly.

 ### Root Cause

-A configuration mismatch existed between interfaces participating in the EtherChannel.
+The problem was not an LACP or switch configuration mismatch.

+The root cause was a faulty RJ45 cable termination on one of the physical links participating in the EtherChannel.

 ### Resolution

-I corrected the inconsistent configuration so the member interfaces matched.
+I corrected the Ethernet cable termination and reconnected the link.

 I then verified the EtherChannel using:

 `show etherchannel summary`

+After correcting the cable, the EtherChannel showed:

+- `Po1(SU)` – Port-channel operating as a Layer 2 EtherChannel and in use
-The final configuration showed `Po1(SU)` with the member interfaces in the `(P)` bundled state.
+- All four member interfaces in `(P)` state – successfully bundled in the Port-channel

 ### Lesson Learned

-EtherChannel depends on consistent configuration across all participating interfaces.

-When an EtherChannel fails to form, comparing the configuration of each member interface is an important troubleshooting step.
+Not every EtherChannel problem is caused by switch configuration.

+Because EtherChannel depends on multiple physical links, Layer 1 problems can affect the bundle even when the LACP and trunk configuration is correct.

+This reinforced the importance of troubleshooting from the physical layer upward:

+1. Check interface/link status.
+2. Inspect and test physical cabling.
+3. Verify speed and duplex.
+4. Verify EtherChannel membership.
+5. Only then investigate LACP or trunk configuration if necessary.

+It also demonstrated why commands such as `show etherchannel summary` and interface status commands are useful for identifying whether individual physical links are successfully participating in the bundle.

 ---